dogweather/forkful/content/en/about.md

 type:  page
 ---

+## A Responsible AI Project

+AI writes the draft text, then people review.
+Site visitors see full transparency.

+**In planning:** to add the reverse workflow.
+People write the initial content and then AI points out possible errors and style issues.

+In a nutshell, a sort of pair-programmer for technical documentation.
+This seems to be the best way to use AI for content generation, circa January 2024.

 {{< figure src="/robert-at-work.jpeg" rel="me" link="https://dogweather.dev" alt="The author at work" caption="_The author at work_" >}}

 I always liked "Cookbook"-style documentation the most.